exPHAT/SwiftBluetooth/README.md

   // Connected!
 }
 ```
 > Methods often now have 3 overloads.
-One marked `async`, one with a `completionHandler`, and the original CoreBluetooth verision.
-Meaning you can choose whichever is most convienient at the time.
+One marked `async`, one with a `completionHandler`, and the original CoreBluetooth version.
+Meaning you can choose whichever is most convenient at the time.

 #### Stream discovered peripherals